-This article intends to teach you to basic MySQL in Linux and shows you how to install it on different Linux operation systems.
+This article intends to teach you basic MySQL in Linux and show you how to install it on different Linux operation systems.
 In simple words, MySQL is a database management system.
 By using MySQL you can easily create and manage your databases.

 How To Learn Basic MySQL In Linux?

-Now follow the steps below to complete this guide:
+Now follow the steps below to Learn Basic MySQL In Linux.

 Step 1 – Install MySQL on Linux